beforan/doge-vs-doge/README.md

 Binary Releases are available for Windows (x86 and x64) simply because I use Windows on a day-to-day basis.

-The source can be used to run Doge vs Doge on any platform supported by the [L&Ounl;VE Framework](http://love2d.org)
+The source can be used to run Doge vs Doge on any platform supported by the [L&Ouml;VE Framework](http://love2d.org)

 ## Dependencies

-The source provided here depends upon the [L&Ounl;VE Framework](http://love2d.org), so you'll need to get that for your platform of choice.
+The source provided here depends upon the [L&Ouml;VE Framework](http://love2d.org), so you'll need to get that for your platform of choice.

 It also requires an assets package, available under Releases.
 All assets are provided and used under license; license details are contained in the package.

+If you use a binary release, neither the assets nor L&Ouml;VE are required.

 ## Licensing